Texas is freezing, but the roast of Ted Cruz is on

 “Lyin’ Ted,” as Donald Trump called him during the 2016 campaign, became “Flyin’ Ted” just past midnight Thursday, when TV journalist David Shuster tweeted a photo of Cruz headed for his seat, passport apparently in hand, on an airplane Wednesday afternoon.
 The Cruz family was headed to Cancun, Shuster reported.
 Twitter users started sleuthing immediately, trying to corroborate this reporting with photographic details of gate and flight information.
 The evidence suggested that Cruz was in an Economy Plus seat, with plenty of legroom, on a United Airlines flight out of Houston.

-On Thursday morning Kyle Potter, editor of Thrify Traveler, spotted “CRU, R” — Cruz’s first name is Rafael — on United’s upgrade list for a return flight to Houston.
+On Thursday morning, Kyle Potter, editor of Thrifty Traveler, spotted “CRU, R” — Cruz’s first name is Rafael — on United’s upgrade list for a return flight to Houston.
 And then Edward Russell, a reporter for Skift, cited a source at United: Around 6 a.m.
 Cruz, whose original return trip was Saturday, had been rebooked on a flight out Thursday afternoon.

 And then Cruz released a statement confirming the trip, and noting that it was motivated by fatherliness.